nam20485/pr-batch-comment-tool/.github/SECURITY.md

 This policy does NOT apply to:
 - ❌ Third-party integrations not under our control
-- ❌ Issues in dependencies that are already publicly known
+- ❌ Vulnerabilities in third-party dependencies that are already publicly disclosed.
+We monitor these through our automated tooling and address them in our regular update cycle.
 - ❌ Social engineering or phishing attacks

 ### Security Best Practices